HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 [Youtube - Stop using the HttpClient the wrong way in .NET](https://www.youtube.com/watch?v=Z6Y2adsMnAA)

 In short:
-- Generating a new HttpClient can quickly lead to socket exhaustion because each time it is called it is placed in memory seperately tying up a socket.
+- Generating a new HttpClient can quickly lead to socket exhaustion because each time it is called it is placed in memory separately tying up a socket.
 - Also, working with a HttpClient you need to keep in mind DNS issues because if the DN changes, the client won’t know because connections are pooled.